-Haftar's push for Libyan capital stirs international rifts
+Late night shelling in Tripoli as Europe, Gulf divided over Haftar's push

-TRIPOLI (Reuters) - Qatar called on Tuesday for a blocking of foreign arms supplies to eastern Libyan forces commander Khalifa Haftar, whose push to seize the capital Tripoli is causing rifts around the Gulf and Europe.
+TRIPOLI (Reuters) - Shelling could be heard late on Tuesday in several parts of the Libyan capital Tripoli as Europe and the Gulf were divided over a push by eastern forces commander Khalifa Haftar to seize the city.

-Nearly two weeks into its assault, the veteran general’s eastern-based Libyan National Army (LNA) is stuck in the city’s southern outskirts battling armed groups loyal to the internationally-recognized Tripoli government.
+Nearly two weeks into its assault, the veteran general’s eastern-based Libyan National Army (LNA) is stuck in the city’s southern outskirts battling armed groups loyal to the internationally-recognised Tripoli government.

-Yet Tripoli’s roughly 2.5 million people maintained a semblance of normality - even as artillery booms echoed across the city.
+But residents in central districts could hear just before midnight shelling louder than in previous nights.
+No more information was immediately available.

-“We are still carrying on, thank God.
-What else can we do?” said Mohamed Taha, 23, in a street where students still packed a nearby school.
-Cafes and shops also remained open and busy.
+As the rockets fell, the U.N.
+Security Council was due to consider a British-drafted resolution that would demand a ceasefire in Libya and call on all countries with influence over the warring parties to ensure compliance.

 Foreign powers are worried but unable to present a united front over the latest flare-up in the cycle of anarchy gripping Libya since dictator Muammar Gaddafi was toppled in 2011.